 (1) Continuing their graduate studies in a doctoral program in psychology or other related clinical health science fields such as Clinical, Counseling, School, or other Social Science areas.

-(2) Seeking immediate employment related to statistics, research, psychometrics, test development, data analytics, clinical outcomes, or program evaluation.
+(2) Seeking immediate employment related to the measurement of clinical outcomes or program evaluation in health settings.

 Why Cal Lutheran?